-Wastewater Treatment Division operates and maintains a multi-awarded 1.5 million gallons per day (mgd) North Water Reclamation Facility.
+The Wastewater Treatment Division operates and maintains the 1.95 million gallons per day (mgd) North Water Reclamation Facility (NWRF).
 All of the wastewater from residential and commercial customers is treated using the Integrated Film Activated Sludge (IFAS) technology.
-Our goal is to operate the WRF as a good neighbor, minimize odors, and return the treated effluent to the creeks while meeting all state and federal standards.
+Our goal is to operate the WRF as a good neighbor, minimize odors, and return the treated effluent to the creeks while meeting or exceeding all state and federal standards.

 North Water Reclamation Facility